Brecanredge History, Family Crest & Coats of Arms

 Brecanredge Spelling Variations

-spelling variations.
+Historical recordings of the name Brecanredge include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 Brackenridge, Brachenridge, Brakenbury, Brackenrige, Brachenrige, Brecenrigg, Brecenrig, Breckinridge, Breckinrige, Breckinrigg, Breconrig, Breconrigg, Breckenrig, Breckenrigg, Braikinrigg, Braikinrig, Braikinridge and many more.

 Early Notables of the Brecanredge family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Brecanredge Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brecanredge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brecanredge family to Ireland